1jour1vin

 Traditional and refined

-After pressing, light cold settling for 48 hours, alcoholic fermentation between 18 and 20°C with indigenous yeasts.
+After pressing, the wine undergoes a brief cold settling period of 48 hours, followed by alcoholic fermentation at a temperature between 18 and 20°C using indigenous yeasts

 Livestock farming

-A small portion of the wine is aged in oak barrels, while the rest is aged in vats.
+A small portion of the wine is aged in oak barrels, while the rest is aged in tanks

 Alcohol content